£3,500.00

 Each unit may be undertaken separately, each will be assessed independently, however it is a key requirement of the subject that all 16 units attached to the syllabus be completed at a satisfactory level in order to achieve the diploma.

-HE diplomas should be targeted at those learners who have the ability to benefit from the course and progress to Level 6.
+Target group HE diplomas should be targeted at those learners who have the ability to benefit from the course and progress to Level 6.
 They should also have success at level 3.
 This is a prerequisite to undertaking the course, as is sufficient skills in English, Maths and ICT.

-•Bachelor of Arts or Science
+Intended progression Bachelor of Arts or Science

-•Professional coaching accreditation
+Professional coaching accreditation

-•Allied Health professions
+Allied Health professions

-•Social care
+Social care

-•Vocational applications
+Vocational applications

-This HND subject is made up of a set of 16 units, which may be delivered and assessed independently.
+The HND subject This HND subject is made up of a set of 16 units, which may be delivered and assessed independently.
 All units are assessed by coursework activities, and the compilation of an e-portfolio.
 The HND subject requires successful completion of all 16 units.
 Learners are able to complete units at a pace appropriate to their resources, commitments and study plans.

 It is expected that a full set of subject units will be completed within 2 academic years of initial enrolment.